dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Topics include
 ---------------------
 1. Introduction
 2. Introduction to Web World
 3. Introduction to Front-End Technology
 4. Introduction to Back-End Technology
 5. Other Supporting Technology

 Section 1.
 Introduction
 ---------------------
 ### 1.1.
 Welcome
-Hi All, I'm Dinanath Jayaswal, Senior UI/Web Developer and Adobe Certified Expert Professional, I wanna welcome you to Web Design Development Foundations-Web Technology Fundamentals.
+Hi All, I'm `Dinanath Jayaswal, Senior UI/Web Developer and Adobe Certified Expert Professional`, I wanna welcome you to Web Design Development Foundations-Web Technology Fundamentals.
 This content is designed to introduce the fundamental concepts, surrounding terminology, technology, techniques, terms that are used to create and run the web.
 For anyone new to the web the vast number of terms, abbreviations, and processes involved can be a little bit overwhelming, disturbing.
 It's my goal to explain in the core, basic terms how the web works, Client, Servers, Browsers, Front End, Back End and various terminology involved, also how the technology all fits together.

 This course contents roadmap to becoming a Web Designer/Developer.